Become a Packing Pro with These Invaluable Tips

 Maybe it’s because we’re used to folding clothes before putting them in our drawers, but our instinctive actions to fold our clothes before packing them can lead us astray.

-Seasoned travelers will tell you one of the best travel packing tips is to roll up your clothing items — this will allow you to pack them more tightly and get more in!
+Seasoned travelers will tell you one of the best packing tips for traveling is to roll up your clothing items — this will allow you to pack them more tightly and get more in!
 Plus, you have the added bonus of avoiding sharp creases from folds.

 To ensure clothes stay rolled and organized, try using Tidy Snaps.
 You might even end up using them in your drawers at home…